JanssenProject/home/development.md

 Now, we need to copy teplates of these configuration files from our code base.

-- `sudo cp /home/dhaval/eclipse-workspace/Janssen/jans-auth-server/server/target/conf/* /etc/jans/conf/`
+- `sudo cp <my.code.base>/jans-auth-server/server/target/conf/* /etc/jans/conf/`

 Among copied files, there are two files that are notable:
-  - `jans.properties`: Holds details like type of persistance to use, DB entry from where further configuration should be loaded, localtion of certificates etc.
+  - `jans.properties`: Holds details like type of persistance to use, localtion of certificates etc.
-  - `jans-sql.properties`: Since we are using MySQL which is RDBMS store as persistence store, details in this file will be used to connect and configure connection between Janssen and MySQL.
+  - `jans-sql.properties`: Since we are using MySQL RDBMS persistence store, details in this file will be used to connect MySQL.

 Edit values in both these files as recommended below.